ionic-team/ionic-portals/website/docs/for-android/getting-started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Once you [obtain an API key](./guide.md#signup) and [install Ionic Portals](./guide.md#install), you can start creating Portals for your application.
+Once you [install Ionic Portals](./guide.md#install), you can start creating Portals for your application.

 ## Creating a Custom Application Class

-In Android, you will have to register your Portals instance via the [PortalManager](https://ionic.io/docs/portals-android-api-ref/-ionic-portals/io.ionic.portals/-portal-manager/index.html).
-To do this, a custom [Application](https://developer.android.com/reference/android/app/Application) class is recommended.
-In this Application class, you can override `Application#onCreate()` to register and create Portals.
-We recommend placing this register call inside the custom `Application` class so that it is handled immediately when your app is launched, but you can place it anywhere in an app as long as it is called before any Portals are loaded.
+In Android, we recommend creating a custom [Application](https://developer.android.com/reference/android/app/Application) class to set up your Portals.
+In this Application class, you can override `Application#onCreate()` to create Portals.
+We recommend doing this inside the custom `Application` class so that it is handled immediately when your app is launched, but you can place it anywhere in an app as long as it is called before any Portals are loaded.

 <Tabs
 defaultValue="kt"